wdanilo/haskell-logger/README.md

 defaultTimeFormatter = colorLvlFormatter ("[" <:> Lvl <:> "] ") <:> Time <:> ": " <:> Msg
 ```

 That's it!
 You can use any function inside - both pure as well as IO.
 If you use pure function, just return the value.
-If you will execute 'runBaseLogger' it will be evaluated inside the 'Identity' monad.
+If you will execute `runBaseLogger` it will be evaluated inside the `Identity` monad.

 ### Custom logger transformers

 It's also straightforward to define custom logger transformers.
 They have to be instances of some datatypes.
-To know more about it, look at example transformers inside the ''System.Log.Logger'' module.
+To know more about it, look at example transformers inside the `System.Log.Logger` module.

 # Conclusion